lk-geimfari/awesomo/languages/JAVA.md

 <br>

+## C
+[**Cargotacker**](https://github.com/javaee/cargotracker) The project demonstrates a real-world application and shows how you can develop applications with the Java EE platform using widely adopted architectural best practices like Domain-Driven Design (DDD), TDD and agile.

 ## D

 [**Druid**](https://github.com/druid-io/druid) is a distributed, column-oriented, real-time analytics data store that is commonly used to power exploratory dashboards in multi-tenant environments.